-The police or your local A&E will also ensure that you have the protection and support that you need as well as assigning you a support officer.
+The police or your local A&E will also ensure that you have the protection and support that you need as well as assign you a support officer.

 How long does Rohypnol stay in your system?

 Many factors can affect how long Rohypnol stays in your system, including dosage, BMI, gender, method of administration, other drugs in your system and hydration levels.

 The following can be used as a general guide to how long it stays in your system:

 How long Rohypnol stays in your blood

 Blood tests identifying its presence can pick up traces of the drug between 11 and 25 hours post-ingestion.

 How long Rohypnol stays in your urine

-Urine samples can detect metabolites from between 60 hours and 28 days.
+Urine samples can detect metabolites between 60 hours and 28 days.
 The time frame is so wide as this depends on the dosage and method of administration.

 How long Rohypnol stays in your hair and saliva

-Hair strand and saliva tests can also be used to detect presence in your system.
+Hair strands and saliva tests can also be used to detect the presence in your system.
 Hair strand tests can detect the presence for up to 90 days (sometimes longer)post-ingestion (4)

 Help for Rohypnol abuse and addiction

 If you or a loved one have a problem with abuse, Detox Plus UK provide professional, effective and proven treatments to help you to recover.

 Like any benzodiazepine medication, is extremely addictive and can easily lead to dependence and addiction.